Luisg882/savings-tracker/README.md

   - Password validation asks for at least 8 characters.
   - Email validation checks for the correct email structure.
   - Nominated bank account only allows 8 numbers.
+  - The main balance will allow up to 10 digits.

   ![Sign up form](/static/images/sign-up.png)
   ![last part of the sign up form](/static/images/sing-up-end.png)